-Unobserved component (UC) model was developed by Watson (1986) and Clark (1987) and assumes that macroeconomic time series contain trend, cycle and, in some cases, erratic components which are not directly observable.
+The unobserved component (UC) model was developed by Watson (Watson, 1986) and Clark (Clark, 1987) and assumes that macroeconomic time series contain trend, cycle and, in some cases, erratic components which are not directly observable.
 Decomposition into these three elements can be performed by imposing sufficient restrictions on the trend and the cycle.
 For example, the log of observed unemployment is assumed to be: